-You’re planning or maybe redesigning your Website, and you want it to be great.
+You’re planning or maybe updating your Website design, and you want it to be great.
 Not just look great, but be great at bringing in new business, or raising awareness of your big issue, or helping you accomplish whatever your primary objective is.

 Ummm… you do know what your Website’s primary objective is, right?